 Hearing Aid Recommendation

 If your hearing test reveals a permanent hearing loss, hearing aids may be recommended.
-Your hearing professional may explain what sounds you have difficulty hearing, and what hearing aids can do to help.
+We will discuss what sounds you have difficulty hearing, and what hearing aids can do to help.
 It is usually at this appointment that you will get to see and touch different styles of hearing aids.
 In some cases, you may even be able to try a demonstration set of hearing aids for a couple of weeks.

 Your hearing professional will help you choose the best hearing aid style, features and level of sophistication based on your type and degree of hearing loss, your lifestyle, and your financial circumstances.
 Some hobbies and occupations may benefit from different hearing aid styles or features, so your hearing care provider may have you fill out a questionnaire to assist during the evaluation process.
 Your hearing healthcare professional will provide you a recommendation on which hearing aids are best for you, but the final decision is your choice.

 Once you make a decision, the hearing professional may take impressions of your ears if you selected custom-fit hearing aids or behind-the-ear hearing aids that require earmolds.
-Hearing aids are usually ordered from a manufacturer, and then programmed by your hearing professional on a second visit to meet your specific hearing needs.
-There is an usually an adjustment period when first wearing hearing aids, so it’s possible your provider may make additional changes to your hearing aids over time to ensure that you’re getting the best listening and communication experience possible.
+Hearing aids are usually ordered from a manufacturer, and then programmed, we will then personalize the programs for your hearing loss and lifestyle on a second visit to meet your specific hearing needs.
+There is an usually an adjustment period when first wearing hearing aids, so it’s possible we may make additional changes to your hearing aids over time to ensure that you’re getting the best listening and communication experience possible.